pedromattos11/FuelCalculator/README.md

 - Input fields for gasoline and ethanol prices.
 - Calculates which fuel is more cost-effective.
 - Stylish and user-friendly design.
-- Easy to use and understand.
+- Easy to use and understand

 ## Contact